Fire Safety Law: Duties Under the Fire Safety Order and Fire Safety Act 2021

 Fire wardens should assist in guiding people out of the building to a place of safety.
 This will involve standing in specific locations to guide staff and visitors to the nearest fire exit.
 It may also involve ensuring that staff power down equipment and store away flammable materials.

 Once the premises are clear, nobody should re-enter the premises until the fire and rescue services say that it is safe to do so.
-If required, staff should be positioned at entrances to prevent customers from re-entering the building.
+Where safe and instructed, staff may be positioned at entrances to discourage people from re-entering the building until the fire and rescue service confirms it is safe.

 During fire drills, nominated fire wardens will assist staff in following the prescribed fire evacuation policy.